sleepinggiants-paper/Sleeping-Giants-Research/README.md

 ## Directory Structure

 ### Dynamic Topic Model Plots
-This folder contains visualizations of dynamic topic models categorized by different frames:
+This folder contains visualizations of dynamic topic models categorized by different frames.
+These plots are categorized by topic, with a legend that provides the topic representations.
+These topic representations confirm our strategy for categorizing content into framing types and shed light on the themes within each core framing type:
 - `diagnostic_tsot.png`: Diagnostic frame time series of topics.
 - `motivational_tsot.png`: Motivational frame time series of topics.
 - `non_framing_tsot.png`: Non-framing frame time series of topics.